 East European immigrants who weren’t sleeping rough in London were gathering in ghettos elsewhere, mostly working and paying tax, but seen as lowering wages, and putting stress on services such as schools and hospitals.

-People were reluctant to say what they thought about it for fear of being thought racist (or – just as bad, in some circles – politically incorrect).
-Of course, there probably was racism at play here.
+People were reluctant to say what they thought about free movement for fear of being considered racist (or – just as bad, in some circles – politically incorrect).

 (The Guardian print newspaper didn’t report this, despite a full report on the Guardian website.)